ProjectNeura/LEADS/README.md

 ![GitHub Release Date - Published_At](https://img.shields.io/github/release-date/ProjectNeura/LEADS)

 LEADS is a lightweight embedded assisted driving system.
-It is designed to simplify the development of the instrumentation and control system for electric vehicles.
+It is designed to simplify the development of the instrumentation, control, and analysis system for racing cars.
 It is written in well-organized Python and C/C++ with impressive performance.
 It is not only out-of-the-box ([LEADS VeC](https://leads-docs.projectneura.org/en/latest/vec)) but also fully customizable.
 It provides multiple abstract layers that allow users to pull out the components and rearrange them into a new project.
 You can either configure the existing executable module `leads_vec` and `leads_vec_rc` simply through a JSON file or write your own codes based on the framework as easily as building a LEGO.

 The hardware components chosen for this project are geared towards amateur developers.
-It uses neither a CAN bus nor any dedicated circuit board, but generic development kits such as Raspberry Pi and Arduino instead.
+It uses neither a CAN bus (although it is supported) nor any dedicated circuit board, but generic development kits such as Raspberry Pi and Arduino instead.
 However, as it is a high-level system running on a host computer, the software framework has the ability to adapt to any type of hardware component if you are willing to write some codes.

 This document will guide you through LEADS VeC.
 You will find a detailed version [here](https://leads-docs.projectneura.org/en/latest/vec).